Skip to content

 From asylum to green card

 If your asylum is granted, you become an asylee.
-One year after the grant date, you are eligible to apply for a green card by filing Form I-485.
+One year after the grant date, you are eligible to apply for a green card through adjustment of status by filing Form I-485.
 Most asylees adjust status within a year or two of becoming eligible.
+For current asylee I-485 processing times, see the USCIS Processing Time Lookup.

 There is no annual cap on asylee adjustments since the FY2005 reforms — the previous backlog has been cleared.